-Mana Ranger Program-Anti Poaching Unit
+Mana Ranger Program-Anti Poaching Unit, Zimbabwe

 Zimbabwe’s Mana Pools National Park is one of Southern Africa’s most remote and idyllic wildlife destinations.
 It is an acclaimed UNESCO world heritage site.
 Being so remote and secluded on two countries’ borders makes it an attractive target for wildlife poaching.